rorekk/maudica-wiki/src/authoring/README.md

 Sustains...

-  - At least 1/4 note between end of sustain and next target on same hand.
+  - At least 1 beat between end of sustain and next target on same hand.

 #### Expert (Suggestions)

   - Don't be dumb
-  - End of a chain should have at least 1/4 note of space between the last link and the next target on the same hand
+  - End of a chain should have at least 1 beat of space between the last link and the next target on the same hand

 \*\*\* for more tips on mapping, see the [Audica Mapping